-CMA has issued Prudential Rules (the "Rules") dated 30 December 2012 (corresponding to 17 Safar 1434H).
+The Capital Market Authority (the "CMA") has issued Prudential Rules (the "Rules") dated 30 December 2012G (corresponding to 17 Safar 1434H).
 According to the Rules, the CMA has prescribed the framework and guidance regarding the minimum regulatory capital requirement and its calculation methodology as prescribed under these Rules.
+In accordance with this methodology.
+The Company's objectives when managing capital are to comply with the capital requirements set by the CMA to safeguard the Company's ability to continue as a going concern and to maintain a strong capital base.
 In accordance with this methodology, the Company has calculated its minimum capital required and capital adequacy ratios as follows:

-31 December 2019 "000" 31 December 2018 "000"
+31 December 2020 31 December 2019

 Capital Base:

-Tier 1 Capital 29,887 27,724
+Tier 1 Capital 83,313 29,887

-Tier 2 Capital - -
+Tier 2 Capital -

-Total Capital Base 29,887 27,724
+Total Capital Base 83,313 29,887

 Minimum Capital Requirement:

-Market Risk 1,963 3,220
+Market Risk - 1,963

-Credit Risk 10,024 10,208
+Credit Risk 14,036 10,024

-Operational Risk 5,555 6,090
+Operational Risk 12,993 5,555

-Total Minimum Capital Required 17,542 19,518
+Total Minimum Capital Required 27,029 17,542

 Capital Adequacy Ratio:

-Surplus in Capital 12,345 8,206
+Surplus in Capital 56,284 12,345

-Total Capital Ratio (times) 1.70 1.42
+Total Capital Ratio (times) 3.08 1.70

-The comparative information has been extracted from the Company's annual Capital Adequacy Model for 31 December 2018 submitted to CMA.

-Capital Base of the Company comprise of:
+The comparative information has been extracted from the Company's annual Capital Adequacy Model for 31 December 2019 submitted to CMA.
+The Capital Base of the Company comprise of: